dell/ansible-powerscale/docs/modules/info.rst

 .. note::
    - The parameters \ :emphasis:`access\_zone`\  and \ :emphasis:`include\_all\_access\_zones`\  are mutually exclusive.
    - The \ :emphasis:`check\_mode`\  is supported.
-   - Filter functionality is supported only for the following 'gather\_subset'- 'nfs', 'smartquota', 'filesystem' 'writable\_snapshot'.
+   - Filter functionality is supported only for the following 'gather\_subset'- 'nfs', 'smartquota', 'filesystem' 'writable\_snapshots'.
    - The modules present in this collection named as 'dellemc.powerscale' are built to support the Dell PowerScale storage platform.